boquinr6/api_shop/README.md

 If we were to actually create an application here, we would consider hosting this application in multiple web servers.
 We could add a load balancer to direct users to the right servers at scale.
 - (2) get a query from a user asking what the total price is of a large number of items Our APIs will scale in terms of performance with regard to size of the query from users. i.e. if the user asks for the price of n items, the time performance will be O(n).
 We will only need to read the inventory table a maximum of m times, where m is the size of the table.
 We can cache the results of reading the table, which will take O(m) memory but will save us table lookup time.
+Edit: thinking about this more, we would only need to read the Inventory table 1 time, cache the results, and it should take O(1) time to do cache lookups.

 I noticed the project didn't mention unit testing or integration testing.
 I plan to create rspec tests for the controller and any specific modules.
 Should I plan to create any kind of integration tests?
 For this, it might be easier to write out a "plan" for integration testing.
+Edit: I ended up creating tests here for the models.
+I believe that almost all code should be thoroughly unit tested and pass a test suite before merging.
+If I had more time, I would've probably created a bit more here.

 How might we think about the users of this application?
 Can they be admins and buyers?
 User authentication is out of scope, but I wonder if it makes sense to code the part of the project that allows us to verify if a price of an inventory object can be updated...maybe checking for the presence of a token or anything like that?